Lasalle College of the Arts: 2010–present

 In 2010, Lasalle launched the MA Asian Art Histories programme, the first of its kind worldwide.
 Its focus is on Asian modern and contemporary art, where students are able to investigate recently emerged artists and movements within the geographical domain, and undertake research.
 In 2012, Lasalle established a partnership with Goldsmiths, University of London, to introduce 14 publicly-funded undergraduate arts degree programmes.
 A year later, the college introduced the MA Arts Pedagogy and Practice Programme.
 Its most recent programmes include MA Creative Writing and MA Design.

 In March 2021, Minister for Education Lawrence Wong announced that Singapore's first arts university will be established in an alliance between the Nanyang Academy of Fine Arts and Lasalle College of the Arts.
-The formation of the University of the Arts Singapore (UAS) will see both colleges under the umbrella university be given degree-awarding powers independent of their current foreign partners, where the current long-distance degrees are issued through foreign universities.
-Singaporeans and permanent residents enrolled in the approved degree programmes at the university of the arts will pay subsidised fees, comparable to the autonomous universities in Singapore.
+The formation of the University of the Arts Singapore(UAS) lead to both colleges under the umbrella university be given degree-awarding powers independent of their past foreign partners, where the long-distance degrees were issued through foreign universities.
+Singaporeans and permanent residents enrolled in the approved degree programmes at the university of the arts pay subsidised fees, comparable to the autonomous universities in Singapore.